 Hometown: Portland, Oregon

-Influences: Dead Can Dance, Zero 7, Massive Attack, Tricky, The Brazilian Girls, Thievery Corporation.
+Influences: Bjork, Dead Can Dance, Zero 7, Massive Attack, Tricky, The Brazilian Girls, Thievery Corporation.

 Jo Alexis’ new collaboration is with Alexander Johnson, who goes by the name of Deep Tissue.
 In addition to remix work on “Drop Down Remixed,” Johnson is an electronic music composer whose music often blends ambient and minimalistic soundscapes with classically-inspired string arrangements.
 For their first singles, the duo released “I Can Feel That(Dance and Chill Groove)” which is reminiscent of Donna Summer’s heavenly disco tune “I Feel Love.”
 They celebrated this release with a giant house party, featuring aerialist Kate Makkai and DJ Saffire.
 Listen on soundcloud here!
 And watch the psychedelic video here!